-Safety is our No.1 commitment and our passion.
-Our top priority that protect the ozone layer from the destructive effects of chlorofluorocarbons (CFCs) which are 5,000 to 10,000 times more destructive to the ozone layer than other greenhouse gases.
-In addition, used oil re-refined and recycling activities, including solvent recycling reduce emissions throughout global supply chains.
+that protect the ozone layer from the destructive effects of chlorofluorocarbons (CFCs), which are 5,000 to 10,000 times more destructive to the ozone layer than other greenhouse gases.
+In addition, used oil re-refining and recycling activities including solvent recycling reduce emissions throughout global supply chains.